 Pilate said to them, “You have a guard; go your way, make it as secure as you know how.”So they went and made the tomb secure, sealing the stone and setting the guard.Matthew 27:57-66

-8. Choose burial over cremation, because “Ashes to ashes” isn’t in Scripture.
+8. Reject cremation because “Ashes to ashes” isn’t in Scripture.

 The phrase, “ashes to ashes, dust to dust” comes from the Anglican Book of Common Prayer, and it has undoubtedly become more well-known with the increased popularity of cremation; however, the phrase isn’t found in the Bible: